killermann/facilitator-cards/content/cards/minute-papers.md

 prop_1: "Paper"
 prop_2: "Writing Utensils"
 prop_3: ""
-explanation: "Provide a prompt (or several) and give participants a short amount of time (e.g., one minute) to write their response.
-The papers can be collected, or shared with other participants, or not.
+explanation: "Provide a prompt (or several) and give participants a short amount of time (e.g., one minute) to write their responses.
+The papers can be collected by the facilitator, shared between participants, or neither.
 State your intentions for sharing before they start writing."
 longer_context: ""
 external_link: ""
 general_notes: ""